LeonardoZanotti/heroku-deploy/README.md

 $ heroku create unique-name

 # Add a Procfile file.
 It will tells to heroku how to start the project
-$ echo "web: vendor/bin/heroku-php-apache2 public/" > Procfile
+$ echo web: vendor/bin/heroku-php-apache2 public/ > Procfile

 # Commit the Procfile file
 $ git add Procfile